dbrand666/home-assistant.io/source/_integrations/filter.markdown

 Theta, as described in the paper, is the `window_size` parameter, and can be expressed using time notation (e.g., "00:05" for a five minutes time window).

+{% note %}
-N.B.
-By default, the Time SMA filter is updated only when the incoming data changes.
-This works ok if the input data changes frequently but produces surprising results when the input values don't change for a long period of time.
-In geenral, you probably want to set the `update_by_time` parameter to `true`.
+By default, the Time SMA filter updates only when new data arrives.
+While this works well with frequently changing data, it can produce unexpected results when input values remain constant for extended periods.
+In general, it is recommended to set `update_by_time: true` for more responsive time-based averaging.
+{% endnote %}

 ### Range